Calcium in diet

 Many foods contain calcium, but dairy products are the best source.
 Milk and dairy products such as yogurt, cheeses, and buttermilk contain a form of calcium that your body can absorb easily.

 Whole milk (4% fat) is recommended for children ages 1 to 2.
-Adults and children over the age of 2 should drink low-fat (2% or 1%) or skim milk and other diary products.
+Adults and children over the age of 2 should drink low-fat (2% or 1%) or skim milk and other dairy products.
 Removing the fat will not lower the amount of calcium in a dairy product.

 Yogurt, most cheeses, and buttermilk are excellent sources of calcium and come in low-fat or fat-free versions.